DataFire/Integrations/integrations/generated/google_compute/README.md

   * kind `string`: [Output Only] Type of resource.
 Always compute#targetVpnGateway for target VPN gateways.
   * name `string`: Name of the resource.
 Provided by the client when the resource is created.
 The name must be 1-63 characters long, and comply with RFC1035.
 Specifically, the name must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.
   * network `string`: URL of the network to which this VPN gateway is attached.
 Provided by the client when the VPN gateway is created.
   * region `string`: [Output Only] URL of the region where the target VPN gateway resides.
+You must specify this field as part of the HTTP request URL.
+It is not settable as a field in the request body.
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
   * status `string` (values: CREATING, DELETING, FAILED, READY): [Output Only] The status of the VPN gateway.
   * tunnels `array`: [Output Only] A list of URLs to VpnTunnel resources.
 VpnTunnels are created using compute.vpntunnels.insert method and associated to a VPN gateway.